-5 Reasons Why Dark Skin Tones Should Wear Sunscreen, Too!
+5 Reasons Why Dark Skin Tones Should Wear Sunscreen

 To keep your skin bouncy, young, and healthy, it is essential to wear sunscreen.
-And yes, even if you’re Black, Brown, Hispanic or Asian.
+And yes, even if you’re Black, Brown, Latino or Asian.

 1.Dark Skin Get Sunburned Too

-Yes, no matter what shades of dark you’re on, sunburn is not just reserved for white and light skin tone.
+Yes, no matter what shades of dark your complexion is, sunburn is not just reserved for white and light skin tone.

 Over-exposure to the sun comes with predictable downsides.
-Other than an increased risk of melanoma and accelerated ageing, people with light skin tone will experience visible fine lines and wrinkles.
+Other than an increased risk of melanomas and accelerated ageing, someone with light skin tone will experience visible fine lines and wrinkles.

 But just because your skin is darker doesn’t mean that you won’t be impacted the same way.
 Experts have observed that long-term sun exposure for dark skin tone can lead to saggy skin, hyper-pigmentation of dark patches, and skin discolouration.